mattr-/dat-workflow/README.md

 What about paper?
 No. I have to move my hands off the keyboard.

+New idea is a command called 'todo'.
+One is an Alfred version and another for the command line.
+Need to resolve how to add items vs. starting the interface that does the reviewing

 ### Reviewing entries

 Entries are two things.
 Single tasks that are easy to complete (i.e. Take out the trash) or projects that aren't (i.e. Plan a vacation).